ChewingPencils/searching_toots/ReadMe.md

 # Using Tweetbot Searches to Replace RSS

 * A few examples of how I use Twitter to replace RSS.

-* Any of these can be easily modified to work with Drafts or Launch Center Pro on iOS.
+* Any of these can be modified to work with Drafts or Launch Center Pro on iOS.

 ## Work Related Searches